Information for Quartix Technologies plc investors

 We have made significant efforts to ensure effective engagement with both institutional and private shareholders.
 In addition to the AGM, we have roadshows with investors and prospective investors to not only share our financial results, but also to share the leadership’s future plans and strategy in an open and interactive forum.

 The Board is aware that following the introduction of the Markets in Financial Instruments Directive II (MiFID II) regulations at the start of 2018, private investor access to research on public companies has been restricted.
-We have not yet commissioned any “paid for” research from third party analysts and have no current intention of doing so.
+We have not commissioned any “paid for” research from third party analysts and have no current intention of doing so.

-The Board has ultimate responsibility for reviewing and approving the Annual Report and Accounts and it has considered and endorsed the arrangements for their preparation, under the guidance of its audit committee.
+The Board has ultimate responsibility for reviewing and approving the Annual Report and Accounts and it has considered and endorsed the arrangements for their preparation, under the guidance of its Audit Committee.
 The Directors confirm that the Annual Report and Accounts, taken as a whole, is fair, balanced and understandable and provides the information necessary for shareholders to assess the Group’s position and performance, business model and strategy.

 10 Principles of the QCA Code: